Justin-Sawyer/recipes-and-deliveries/README.md

 ## Design
 ### Overall Colour Scheme

-The project uses a simple design, with colours that are designed to make the end user either think of food or are intuitive in what their purpose is.
+The project uses a simple design, with colours that are designed to make the end user either think of food or that are intuitive in what their purpose is.

 Thus, green is the natural choice for its primary colour.
 Green is the colour of both most vegetables and most herbs, and is universally known as "Go".
 Thus the user knows that generally speaking, clicking something green will take the user there.
 Equally, if the user is registered and wants to contribute to the community, this green signifies "create".